Cowen Increases Expeditors International of Washington (NASDAQ:EXPD) Price Target to $125.00

-Expeditors International of Washington (NASDAQ:EXPD – Get Rating) had its price target increased by Cowen from $111.00 to $125.00 in a research report report published on Thursday, Stock Target Advisor reports.
+Expeditors International of Washington (NASDAQ:EXPD – Get Rating) had its price target upped by Cowen from $111.00 to $125.00 in a report published on Thursday, The Fly reports.

-Several other research analysts have also commented on EXPD.
-Zacks Investment Research lowered shares of Expeditors International of Washington from a strong-buy rating to a hold rating and set a $106.00 price objective for the company. in a research note on Tuesday, April 26th.
-The Goldman Sachs Group reduced their target price on shares of Expeditors International of Washington from $117.00 to $101.00 in a report on Tuesday, February 22nd.
-Benchmark began coverage on shares of Expeditors International of Washington in a report on Wednesday, March 16th.
-They issued a hold rating on the stock.
-Cowen raised their target price on shares of Expeditors International of Washington from $111.00 to $125.00 in a report on Thursday.
-Finally, Morgan Stanley reduced their target price on shares of Expeditors International of Washington from $95.00 to $94.00 and set an underweight rating on the stock in a report on Monday, February 28th.
-Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and one has assigned a buy rating to the stock.
-Based on data from MarketBeat, Expeditors International of Washington currently has an average rating of Hold and an average target price of $113.60.
+A number of other research analysts also recently weighed in on EXPD.
+Susquehanna Bancshares cut their price target on Expeditors International of Washington from $130.00 to $115.00 and set a neutral rating on the stock in a research note on Wednesday, February 23rd.
+Barclays raised their price objective on Expeditors International of Washington from $100.00 to $105.00 and gave the stock an underweight rating in a research note on Friday, January 14th.
+Susquehanna dropped their price objective on Expeditors International of Washington from $130.00 to $115.00 and set a neutral rating on the stock in a research note on Wednesday, February 23rd.
+Wells Fargo & Company dropped their price objective on Expeditors International of Washington from $125.00 to $115.00 and set an equal weight rating on the stock in a research note on Wednesday, February 23rd.
+Finally, StockNews.com raised Expeditors International of Washington from a hold rating to a buy rating in a research note on Monday, May 2nd.
+Two equities research analysts have rated the stock with a sell rating, eight have given a hold rating and one has issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Hold and a consensus price target of $113.60.

 The business also recently disclosed a Semi-Annual dividend, which will be paid on Wednesday, June 15th.
-Shareholders of record on Wednesday, June 1st will be issued a dividend of $0.67 per share.
+Stockholders of record on Wednesday, June 1st will be issued a $0.67 dividend.
+This is a boost from Expeditors International of Washington’s previous Semi-Annual dividend of $0.58.
 The ex-dividend date is Tuesday, May 31st.
-This represents a yield of 1.2%.
-This is a boost from Expeditors International of Washington’s previous Semi-Annual dividend of $0.58.
+This represents a dividend yield of 1.2%.
 Expeditors International of Washington’s dividend payout ratio (DPR) is presently 13.43%.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Los Angeles Capital Management LLC raised its holdings in Expeditors International of Washington by 4.4% during the first quarter.
-Los Angeles Capital Management LLC now owns 218,195 shares of the transportation company’s stock worth $22,509,000 after purchasing an additional 9,226 shares in the last quarter.
-U S Global Investors Inc. purchased a new position in shares of Expeditors International of Washington during the first quarter worth approximately $308,000.
-Pzena Investment Management LLC grew its position in shares of Expeditors International of Washington by 179.8% during the first quarter.
-Pzena Investment Management LLC now owns 4,746 shares of the transportation company’s stock worth $490,000 after acquiring an additional 3,050 shares during the last quarter.
-AIA Group Ltd grew its position in shares of Expeditors International of Washington by 31.3% during the first quarter.
-AIA Group Ltd now owns 2,646 shares of the transportation company’s stock worth $273,000 after acquiring an additional 630 shares during the last quarter.
-Finally, Independent Advisor Alliance grew its position in shares of Expeditors International of Washington by 1.5% during the first quarter.
-Independent Advisor Alliance now owns 70,265 shares of the transportation company’s stock worth $7,249,000 after acquiring an additional 1,018 shares during the last quarter.
-92.14% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently made changes to their positions in EXPD.
+Amundi Pioneer Asset Management Inc. grew its holdings in shares of Expeditors International of Washington by 0.5% in the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 251,738 shares of the transportation company’s stock valued at $19,107,000 after acquiring an additional 1,141 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. grew its holdings in shares of Expeditors International of Washington by 82.3% in the 3rd quarter.
+Cambridge Investment Research Advisors Inc. now owns 9,735 shares of the transportation company’s stock valued at $1,160,000 after acquiring an additional 4,394 shares in the last quarter.
+PNC Financial Services Group Inc. grew its holdings in shares of Expeditors International of Washington by 9.8% in the 3rd quarter.
+PNC Financial Services Group Inc. now owns 20,411 shares of the transportation company’s stock valued at $2,432,000 after acquiring an additional 1,821 shares in the last quarter.
+Advisor Group Holdings Inc. grew its holdings in shares of Expeditors International of Washington by 26.5% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 24,738 shares of the transportation company’s stock valued at $2,946,000 after acquiring an additional 5,185 shares in the last quarter.
+Finally, Daiwa Securities Group Inc. grew its holdings in shares of Expeditors International of Washington by 1.8% in the 3rd quarter.
+Daiwa Securities Group Inc. now owns 12,746 shares of the transportation company’s stock valued at $1,518,000 after acquiring an additional 230 shares in the last quarter.
+Institutional investors own 92.14% of the company’s stock.

 Expeditors International of Washington Company Profile (Get Rating)